Description

 Ethically sourced

-Grown in the Changbai Mountains under cool, highland canopies and extracted via supercritical CO₂, minimizing residual solvents and preserving heat-sensitive aromatics.
+Grown in the Changbai Mountains under cool, highland canopies and extracted via supercritical CO₂, minimising residual solvents and preserving heat-sensitive aromatics.

 Safety